Thai court looks into lawsuit against owner of Leicester City

 The suit accuses King Power of criminally failing to pay the Thai government 14 billion baht from the operation of the airport franchise it was granted in 2006.

-The suit was also brought against executives from the state-owned airport operator, Airports of Thailand (AOT) (AOT.BK).
+The suit was also brought against executives from the state-owned airport operator, Airports of Thailand (AOT) .

-In a statement on Monday, King Power said: “The allegations in question have yet to be accepted by the court and are categorically denied.
-King Power has always followed and been absolutely committed to the highest standards in proper and ethical business practise.
-We are proud of our company’s good name and honest reputation and will fight rigorously any attempts to discredit them.”

 Self-made businessman Vichai founded King Power in 1989.